irontec/sngrep/README.md

 See `--help` for a list of available flags and their syntax

-For example, sngrep can be used to view SIP packets from a pcap file
+For example, sngrep can be used to view SIP packets from a pcap file, also applying filters

-    sngrep file.pcap
+    sngrep -I file.pcap host 192.168.1.1 and port 5060

-or live capturing
+or live capturing, saving packets to a new file

-	sngrep port 5060 and udp
+	sngrep -d eth0 -O save.pcap port 5060 and udp

 You can configure some options using `sngreprc` file